Fully Adaptive Bayesian Algorithm for Data Analysis, FABADA: Results

 \subsubsection{Two dimensions - Images}

-For the two-dimensional images (figure \ref{fig:Results_2D}) BM3D reaches the highest PSNR for $63$ out of our $112$ ($56\%$) test cases with different target and noise levels, followed by the optimized GF with $25$ ($22\%$), \fabada with $20$ ($18\%$), and $4$ ($4\%$) that correspond to the optimized median filter.
-Neither SGF nor Wiener filter ever obtained the highest values.
-Nevertheless, BM3D is on average $1.42$~dB below the optimal choice, comparable to the $1.46$~dB of \fabada and $1.50$~dB of GF, due to the significantly different trends observed at different noise levels.
+For the two-dimensional images (Figure~\ref{fig:Results_2D}) BM3D reaches the highest PSNR for $60$ out of our $112$ ($54\%$) test cases with different target and noise levels, followed by the optimised GF with $23$ ($21\%$), the Wavelet filter $17$ ($15\%$), \fabada with $6$ ($5\%$), TV filter with $5$ ($4\%$) and $1$ ($1\%$) that correspond to the optimised median filter.
+Neither SGF, PySAP, nor the Wiener filter ever obtained the highest values.
+Nevertheless, BM3D is on average $1.44$~dB below the optimal choice, comparable to the $1.43$~dB of \fabada, $1.50$~dB of GF, and $1.77$~dB of the Wavelet filter due to the significantly different trends observed at different noise levels.

 In general, BM3D stands over the other methods, including \fabada, at high SNR ($\sigma \lesssim 95$~dB), in particular for the \textit{Saturn} image.
 Its collaborative filter is particularly well suited for periodic data, or images with repetitive patterns, which are virtually absent in other test cases.
 The \textit{stars} image would be a paradigmatic example, and the difference in this test is insignificant.